neurodroid/stimfit/doc/sphinx/linux_install_guide/updates.rst

 :Author: Jose Guzman
 :Date:    |today|

-If you plan to upgrade/update your system after the installation of Stimfit, you should be sure that the versions of libraries of wxpython and wxwidgets remains the same.
-If not, you will find the message "Segmentation fault" after running stimfit in your terminal.
+If you plan to upgrade/update your system after the installation of `Stimfit <http://www.stimfit.org>`_, you should be sure that the versions of libraries of wxpython and wxwidgets remains the same.
+If not, you will find the message "Segmentation fault" after running `Stimfit <http://www.stimfit.org>`_ in your terminal.

 ::